stankliuiev/Nagios/README.md

 # Nagios
 monitoring scripts

-This is a set of different custom monitoring scripts fo NAGIOS
+This is a set of different custom bash scripts